American Black Bear

 Eats

-Around 75% of their food comes from plants, but black bears are omnivores and eat animals as well.
+Around 75% of their food comes from plants, but black bears are opportunistic omnivores and eat animals as well.
 Nuts and acorns make up a large part of their fall diet.
 Black bears regularly eat insects and dead animals and occasionally kill and eat small animals like rabbits, squirrels, and fawns.

 Lives

+Black bears are North America's most familiar and common bears.
+They typically live in forests and are excellent tree climbers, but are also found in mountains and swamps.
 Black bears are found throughout much of Virginia and in 41 states, Canada, and Mexico.
 They are most often found in wooded areas with nut-producing trees.

 Behavior